 In this section

 Based at the Royal Children's Hospital (Department of Adolescent Medicine) in Melbourne, ChIPS works to engage young people from metropolitan and rural Victoria.
-Delivered for over twenty years, it is currently is 100% philanthropically funded via The Royal Children’s Hospital Foundation.
+Delivered for over twenty years, the program is currently is 100% philanthropically funded via The Royal Children’s Hospital Foundation.
 To make a donation to ChIPS please contact The Royal Children's Hospital Foundation on (03) 9345 5037 or firstname.lastname@example.org

-Check out the ChIPS brochure
+For more information check out the ChIPS brochure

 Topics are participant directed and can include: